 If you disagree with any part of the decision you can ask for a review.
 There are two ways you can do this.
 You can ask for an internal review from within the department, or an external review by the Office of the Australian Information Commissioner.
 You do not have to pay for reviews of decisions.
 See Attachment B for more information about how arrange a review.

 Further assistance

 If you have any questions please email FOI.LEGAL.TEAM@humanservices.gov.au.

 Yours sincerely

-Authorised FOI Decision Maker

-Freedom of Information Team
+Clara

+FOI Legal Team

 FOI and Litigation Branch | Legal Services Division

 Department of Human Services

-FOI.Legal.Team@humanservices.gov.au

 REASONS FOR DECISION

 What you requested